 You can take your AVC account as a cash lump sum or as extra pension, or a combination of the two, depending on HM Revenue & Customs (HMRC) limits.
-In most cases, you can take your whole AVC balance as cash, up to 25% of the value of your BA pension benefits (or 25% of your available, standard lifetime allowance (LTA), if this is lower).
+In most cases, you can take your whole AVC balance as cash, up to 25% of the value of your BA pension benefits (or your available Lump Sum Allowance (LSA), if this is lower).